NBKRedSpy/QM_StorageSort/SteamReadMe.txt

-[h1]Storage Sort and Drop[/h1]
+[h1]Storage Sort, Drop, and Single Drop[/h1]

 [h1]Docs[/h1]

 Sorts or drops all items in a container.
 By default S sorts and D drops all items.
+Adds the context menu command "Drop One".

-The drop key is useful when dropping gas from barrels.
+The drop key is useful when dropping gas from barrels in one keystroke.
+The "Drop One" command is useful when dropping a single item from a stack to keep a door open.
+For example, a piece of plastic.

 See the Configuration section below to change hot keys.

-Sorts containers in raids with a hotkey.
-Defaults to S.
-For example, corpse piles, containers, and floor items.

-Also can drop all items in a container by pressing the D key.
-Particularly useful when emptying gas barrels.

 Both hotkeys can be configured.
 See the Configuration section below.

+[h1]"Drop One" and Context Menu Hotkeys Mod[/h1]

+To add a hotkey to the "Drop One" function in the Context Menu Hotkeys mod,

+Add this to the list of keys in the Context Menu Hokeys config file:
+[code]
+    {
+      "Key": "F",
+      "Command": 620000
+    },

+[/code]

+The above will add the key F as the hotkey when the context menu is open.

 [h1]Configuration[/h1]